JosueAD95/ChatBot/README.md

 # ChatBot
 This project was create for a technical test.
-For this I chose to use Golang with the next libraries and technologies Chi
+For this I chose to use Golang with the next libraries and technologies:
+Chi
 Tailwing
 Gorm